joycherotich/Quiz-app/README.md

-# Build a quiz app with HTML , CSS and javascript
+# Build a quiz application with HTML , CSS and javascript

 # Project description
 This an application to answer questions, earn points and recording the highest score.

 # Technologies used
 Javascript

 Html

 css

 # Prerequisites